PermutaTriangle/Permuta/README.rst

 Permutation statistics
 ######################

-With the ``PermutationStatistics`` class we can look for distributions of statistics for classes and look for statistics preservations (or transformation) either for two classes or given a bijection.
+With the ``PermutationStatistic`` class we can look for distributions of statistics for classes and look for statistics preservations (or transformation) either for two classes or given a bijection.
 First we need to import it.